rj-oidc/e2e-action-workflows/workshop/exercise-3/5_e2e_tests.md

 ### React app [Frontend]
 1. Fork the repository https://github.com/JysinTestOrg/React-app
 2. Add the URL of the node app deployed from the previous step to the `.env.staging` file
-4. Uncomment the workflow until the `Deploy to staging environment` job
+4. Uncomment the workflow until (including) the `Deploy to staging environment` job
 5. Click on Actions tab and enable actions in the forked repository.
 6. Trigger the workflow.
 The staging pages website should be live and running -> Settings -> Pages